Lordmau5/SanAndreasAP/README.md

 - Connect the client to the room for the **same seed** as the save you load.
   Loading a save that belongs to a different seed will misapply items.

+## Support
+If you ever feel like supporting the project, there's a Sponsor button at the top of the repo.
+It's completely optional and not required for the mod's development.

 ## Roadmap

 - Remaining checks for a 100% goal